OleksandrShchur/YouTubeShortsUploader/README.md

 1. Create a bot with [@BotFather](https://t.me/BotFather).
 2. Put the token in `TELEGRAM_BOT_TOKEN`.
 3. Get your chat ID (message [@userinfobot](https://t.me/userinfobot) or inspect bot updates) and set `ADMIN_CHAT_ID`.
+4. For production, set `TELEGRAM_WEBHOOK_URL` to your public HTTPS base (Telegram pushes updates there).
+Leave it empty locally to fall back to long polling.

 ### 4. Gemini API